 - O Unsupported palettes.
 ZoneMinder currently is designed to use the simple palettes of greyscale and 24 bit as well as now the YUV420P and some other palettes.
 This should cover most cameras but it's possible that there are ones out there that might want to use more esoteric formats that ZoneMinder doesn't support.
 This will often show up as the capture daemon being unable to set picture attributes.
-If this occurs try using different palettes starting with greyscale and if you can't get anything to work let me know and I'll try and add it. - USB bus problems.
+If this occurs try using different palettes starting with greyscale and if you can't get anything to work let me know and I'll try and add it. - O USB bus problems.
 If you have multiple USB cameras on one bus then it can appear as if ZoneMinder is causing your cameras to fail.
 This is because the bandwidth available to cameras is limited by the fairly low USB speed.
 In order to use more than one USB camera with ZoneMinder (or any application) you will need to inform the driver that there are other cameras requiring bandwidth.
 This is usually done with a simple module option.
 Examples are usb_alt=<n> for the OV511 driver and cams=<n> for CPIA etc. Check your driver documentation for more details.
-Be aware however that sharing cameras in this way on one bus will also limit the capture rate due to the reduced bandwidth.

-- o Incorrect libjpeg.a detection.
+Be aware however that sharing cameras in this way on one bus will also limit the capture rate due to the reduced bandwidth. - o Incorrect libjpeg.a detection.
 It seems to be the case that in some cases the library file libjpeg.a is reported as missing even when apparently present.
 This appears to actually be down to the g++ compiler not being installed on the host system.
-Since ZoneMinder contains both C++ and C files you need to be able to compile both of these file types and so usually need to ensure you have gcc and g++ installed (though they are often the same binary). - Httpd and zms memory leaks.
+Since ZoneMinder contains both C++ and C files you need to be able to compile both of these file types and so usually need to ensure you have gcc and g++ installed (though they are often the same binary). - O Httpd and zms memory leaks.
 It has been reported by some users with RedHat 9 that the zms process fails to terminate correctly when the controlled window is killed and also that it, and it's associated httpd process, continue to grow in memory size until they kill the system.
 This appears to be a bug in early versions of apache 2.
 On other systems it may appear that zms is leaking and growing.
 However what grows is the total and shared memory size while the non-shared memory size stays constant.
 It's a little odd but I think what it happening is that as zms picks images out of the shared memory ring buffer to display, as each slot is read the size of that bit of memory is added to the shared memory total for the process.
 As streamed images are not read consecutively it's a semi-random process so initially most of the buffer slots are new and the shared memory size grows then as time goes on the remaining unaccessed slots reduce until once all have been read the shared memory use caps out at the same size as the actual segment.
 This is what I would have expected it to be in the first place, but it seems to do it incrementally.
 Then once this total is hit it grows no further.
-As it's shared memory anyway and already in use this apparent leak is not consuming any more memory than when it started. - Cambozola.
-There appears to be an issue with recent versions of Cambozola that causes image corruption in the stream.
-If you are getting this then I suggest you stick with version 0.22 which is available from the Downloads section of www.zoneminder.com.
-You can also switch between using zms or nph-zms the latter of which supplies non-parsed headers which should work somewhat better.
+As it's shared memory anyway and already in use this apparent leak is not consuming any more memory than when it started.